What is Poisson’s Ratio: Poisson’s Ratio Formula

 Negative Poisson’s Ratio

-As we said that the Poisson’s ratio values vary from 0 to .5.
+As we said the Poisson’s ratio values vary from 0 to .5.
 But for some Auxetics materials, the Poisson’s ratio is negative.
-What does that mean is that, for a change in length, the cross-sectional width gets increased.
-Since there is no decrease in width, the Poisson’s ratio becomes negative.
-This is something not usual but happens only with Auxetics materials.
+What that means is that, for a change in length, the cross-sectional width gets increased.

-Few of the negative Poisson’s ratio materials are , Li, Na, K, Cu, Rb, Ag, Fe, Ni, Co, Cs, Au, Be, Ca, Zn, Sr,
+A few of the negative Poisson’s ratio materials are, Li, Na, K, Cu, Rb, Ag, Fe, Ni, Co, Cs, Au, Be, Ca, Zn, Sr,

 Poisson’s ratio of Steel and other materials